Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Empirical Application

 We use the same data as in \cite{Carneiro2010} and \cite{Carneiro2011}: a sample of white males from the 1979 National Longitudinal Survey of Youth (NLSY1979).
 The web appendix to \cite{Carneiro2011} contains a detailed description of the variables.
 The outcome variable $Y$ is the log wage in 1991.
 The treatment indicator $D$ is equal to $1$ if the individual ever enrolled in college by 1991, and $0$ otherwise.
 The other covariates are AFQT score, mother's education, number of siblings, average log earnings 1979--2000 in the county of residence at age 17, average unemployment 1979--2000 in the state of residence at age 17, urban residence dummy at age 14, cohort dummies, years of experience in 1991, average local log earnings in 1991, and local unemployment in 1991.
 We collect these variables into a vector and denote it by $X$.

 We assume that the following four variables (denoted by $ Z_{1},Z_{2},Z_{3},Z_{4}$) enter the selection equation but not the outcome equation: tuition at local public four-year colleges at age 17, presence of a four-year college in the county of residence at age 14, local earnings at age 17, and local unemployment at age 17.
 The total sample size is 1747, of which 882 individuals had never enrolled in a college ($D=0$) by 1991, and 865 individuals had enrolled in a college by 1991 ($D=1)$.
-We compute the UQE of a marginal shift in the tuition at local public four-year colleges at age 17.
+We estimate the UQE of a marginal shift in the tuition at local public four-year colleges at age 17 ($Z_{1})$ using the UNIQUE.

+Here are some details of the UNIQUE.
 To estimate the propensity score, we use a parametric logistic specification.
-To estimate the conditional expectation function $m_{0}$,$\ $ we use a series regression using both the estimated propensity score and the covariates $X$\ as the regressors.
-Due to the large number of variables involved, a penalization of $\lambda =10^{-4}$ was imposed on the $L_{2}$ -norm of the coefficients, excluding the constant term as in ridge regressions.
-We compute the UQE at the quantile level $\tau =0.1,0.15,\ldots ,0.9$.
+To estimate the conditional expectation function $m_{0}$,$\ $we run a series regression using the estimated propensity score and the covariates $Z_{2},Z_{3},Z_{4},$ and $X$\ as the regressors.
+Due to the large number of variables involved, a penalization of $\lambda =10^{-4}$ was imposed on the $L_{2}$-norm of the coefficients, excluding the constant term as in ridge regressions.
+We estimate the UQE at the quantile level $\tau =0.1,0.15,\ldots ,0.9$.
 For each $\tau ,$ we also construct the 95\% (pointwise) confidence interval.

 Figure \ref{emp_app_1} presents the results.
-The UQE ranges between 0.22 and 0.47 across the quantiles with an average of 0.37.
+The estimated UQE ranges between 0.22 and 0.47 across the quantiles with an average of 0.37.
 When we estimate the unconditional mean effect, we obtain an estimate of 0.21, which is somewhat consistent with the quantile cases.
 We interpret these estimates in the following way: the effect of a $\delta $ (small) increase in college enrollment induced by an additive change in tuition increases (log) wages between $0.22\times \delta $ and $0.47\times \delta $ across quantiles.
-For example, for $\delta =0.01$, we obtain an increase in the quantiles of the wage distribution between of $0.22\%$ and $0.47\%$.
+For example, for $\delta =0.01$, we obtain an increase in the quantiles of the wage distribution between $0.22\%$ and $0.47\%$.